You can register to vote in the UK if you are:

-Register to vote
+Register to vote on GOV.UK

 Look out for a confirmation letter to say you are registered.